citp/privacy-policy-historical/m/my/mys/myshopping.com.au.md

 ## Trans-border transfer of your personal information

 My Shopping is an Australian entity however our server, and all data we collect in the operation of this site, is hosted in the United States of America (USA).
-This means any personal information you provide through your use of this Site will be transferred to our server in the USA.
+You understand and agrees that any personal information you provide through your use of this Site may be transferred to our server in the USA.
 By continuing to access and use this site, you consent to the application of Australian laws relating to the collection, use, and disclosure of your personal information and to the transfer of your personal information to the USA.

 ## Disclosing personal information